sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 Navigate to the Query page.

-You see the current test job ASQL:
+You see the current test job ASQL query:

 ```
-Select * into eventhuboutput from iothubinput
+SELECT * INTO eventhuboutput FROM iothubinput
 ```

-replace the job ASQL with the content of the file 'ASA-Sql-Reference script.asaql'.
+Replace the job ASQL with the content of the file 'ASA-Sql-Reference script.asaql'.

-Save the query using 'Save query' button.
+Save the query using the 'Save query' button.

-Notice you get a green checkbox with the message 'Job ready to start'.
+Notice you get a green checkmark with the message 'Job ready to start'.

 Navigate to the Overview page.